Teen Learning Disabilities

 - Brain injury and trauma: Certain types of brain injury, head trauma, or severe diseases like a tumor

-Symptoms of Teen Learning Disorder
+Symptoms of Teen Learning Disability

 Parents and teachers may understand teen learning disabilities.
-However, it is always recommended to analyze this disorder with the help of professionals.
+However, it is always recommended to analyze this disability with the help of professionals.
 The symptoms are serious and must be identified early on in order for a remedial learning system to be implemented and followed with professional guidance so that the teen can progress and not drastically fall behind in his/her learning.
 The following symptoms may be exhibited:

 - Reading is very tough and not enjoyed